pgailinas/videoqa-representation-comparison/docs/Project_Directory_Structure.md

 ## Overview

-This document describes the two complementary directory structures that together comprise the VideoQA research project:
+This document describes the three complementary storage locations that together comprise the VideoQA research project:

 1. **GitHub Repository** — stores version-controlled source code, notebooks, documentation, dataset metadata, and shared Python modules.
+2. **Hugging Face Dataset Repository** — stores the large public ZIP archives required to restore the tutorial datasets and project artifacts.
-2. **Google Drive Project Storage** — stores large benchmark datasets and generated experiment artifacts that are impractical to maintain within the GitHub repository.
+3. **Google Drive Project Storage** — provides optional persistent storage for local archive copies and generated experiment artifacts.

-Together, these two storage locations form a single logical project.
-The notebooks execute from the GitHub repository while reading from and writing to the Google Drive project structure.
+Together, these three storage locations form a single logical project.
+The notebooks execute from the GitHub repository, restore required resources from locally available or mounted Google Drive archives when present, and otherwise download the public archives from Hugging Face.

-This document serves as the primary reference for the project directory organization, storage conventions, and notebook artifact dependencies.
+This document serves as the primary reference for the project directory organization, storage conventions, public archive distribution, and notebook artifact dependencies.

 ## GitHub Repository Structure